Diabetic Nephropathy and Hypertension Management

 Pathophysiology and natural history

 As mentioned before, microalbuminuria is usually the first manifestation of DN.
 It is also called early or incipient nephropathy.
-It usually progresses to overt nephropathy.
+It usually progresses to overt nephropathy in two-thirds of the patients.
 Natural history of DN is a process that progresses gradually over years.

 Early DN is evidenced by glomerular hyperfiltration and an increase in GFR.
-This is believed to be related to increased cell growth and expansion of the kidneys, possibly secondary to hyperglycemia and its effects on insulin-like growth factor (IGF).
+This is believed to be related to changes in hemodynamics in renal microvasculature and increased cell growth and expansion of the kidneys, possibly secondary to hyperglycemia and its effects on insulin-like growth factor (IGF).
 Microalbuminuria typically occurs after 5 years in type 1 diabetes.
 Overt nephropathy, with urinary protein excretion >300 mg/day often develops after 10 to 15 years.
 However, type 2 diabetes has a more variable course.
-Patients often present at diagnosis with microalbuminuria; 30% of these patients will progress to overt nephropathy.
+Patients often present at diagnosis with microalbuminuria; 40-60% of these patients will progress to overt nephropathy.